 Spooky Halloween Ideas: How to Decorate Your Fence and Gate

 Halloween is supposed to be the scariest night of the year.
-Turning your front gate and fence into a haunting backdrop can make your house one of the coolest ones on the block.
+You can turn your front gate and fence into a haunting backdrop using spooky decorations to make your house one of the spookiest ones on the block.
 With lighted jack-o-lanterns on the porch and a scarecrow set off to the side, your house can set the tone for the entire neighborhood.

-Ghoulish Goodies Hang a few gourds, ears of corn, or other items that add holiday color along the fence.
-Treat bags with battery operated tea lights inside will give a subtle touch of light and guide the trick-or-treaters straight through the cob webs and up to your front porch.
+Treat bags with battery operated tea lights inside will give a subtle touch of light and guide the trick-or-treaters straight through the cobwebs and up to your front porch.